Air Movement and Control Association

-The Air Movement and Control Association International, Inc. (AMCA) is an American trade body that sets standards for Heating, Ventilation and Air Conditioning (HVAC) equipment.
+The Air Movement and Control Association International, Inc. (AMCA) is an international trade body that sets standards for Heating, Ventilation and Air Conditioning (HVAC) equipment.
 It rates fan balance and vibration, aerodynamic performance, air density, speed and efficiency.

-AMCA was formed in 1955 from several earlier trade associations which could be traced back to the fan-testing requirements of the US Navy in 1923.
+AMCA was formed in 1955 from several earlier trade associations which could be tracked back to the fan-testing requirements of the US Navy in 1923.
 It is a nonprofit organization that issues over 60 publications and standards, including testing methods, a Certified Ratings Program (CRP), application guides, educational texts, and safety guides.

-Membership and Activities
+Membership and activities

 AMCA membership is open to any company that manufactures or holds the design of a product that falls under the AMCA scope.

 AMCA publications and standards are developed when sufficient interest has been expressed by AMCA members.
 Publication and standard writing committees are composed of volunteers, which include both AMCA members and interested individuals with a technical background.
 All AMCA standards are proposed as American National Standards.

-AMCA lobbies code bodies on the behalf of member companies to ensure that member company products are represented in local and national codes.
+AMCA lobbies code bodies on behalf of member companies to ensure that member company products are represented in local and national codes.

 AMCA hosts two educational seminars in alternating years.
-The Technical Seminar, next occurring in 2009, provides engineers with basic information regarding devices and engineering principles relevant to the air movement and air control industry.
+The AMCA inside Technical Seminar provides engineers with basic information regarding devices and engineering principles relevant to the air movement and air control industry.
 The Engineering Conference is a discussion forum for presentation of engineering papers written by engineers and experts in the air movement and control industry.
 U.S. licensed engineers attending either seminar are eligible for approximately 12 Professional Development Hours.

 The AMCA headquarters is located at 30 West University Drive, Arlington Heights, IL 60004 USA.

-Certified Ratings Program
+Certified ratings program

-The AMCA Certified Ratings Program (CRP) is a program which allows all manufacturers of air movement and air control devices to obtain an AMCA Seal when their equipment has been tested and rated in accordance with recognized test standards.
+The AMCA Certified Ratings Program (CRP) is a program that allows all manufacturers of air movement and air control devices to obtain an AMCA Seal when their equipment has been tested and rated in accordance with recognized test standards.

 The goal of the AMCA CRP is to ensure that a manufacturer's product lines have been tested and rated in conformance with an approved test standard and rating requirement.
 Only after the product has been tested and the manufacturer's cataloged ratings have been submitted to and approved by AMCA International's staff, can performance seals be displayed in literature and on equipment.
 Additionally, each certified / licensed product line is subject to continuing check tests every three years in AMCA International's Laboratory or one of AMCA International's Independent Accredited laboratories.

-Publications and Standards
+Publications and standards

 AMCA International publishes over 64 publications and standards, including testing methods, a Certified Ratings Program (CRP), application guides, educational texts, and safety guides.
 AMCA is an accredited ANSI developer, and all AMCA standards are proposed as American National Standards.